 Kruger is South Africa’s flagship wildlife reserve, offering superb safari experiences for families and couples.

 Discover the sumptuous Cape Winelands, filled with lush green vineyards and award-winning dining venues.

-Top Destinations in South Africa Holiday
+Top Destinations in South Africa Vacation

-The Kruger National Park takes centre stage as South Africa’s most famous and best-loved wildlife destination.
+The Kruger National Park takes center stage as South Africa’s most famous and best-loved wildlife destination.
 With animals in the hundreds of thousands, from the Big Five to over 600 bird species, reptiles and even fish, a Kruger safari should be on everybody’s travel bucket list.

 With a year-round sunny climate, you can enjoy a Kruger safari any time of the year.
 Popular activities include guided game drives and bush walks.
 No matter how you choose to experience the Kruger, it’s a destination you’ll want to return to again and again.

 Some of the nearby private reserves are also worth visiting.
 Klaserie Private Nature Reserve is part of the Greater Kruger Concession area, sharing an unfenced border with the Kruger National Park.
 There are over 20 lodges within Klaserie, including the Simbavati camps, Tuskers Safari Camp, and the Bateleurs Nest Camp, among others.
 The Klaserie Private Nature Reserve was founded with a mission to safeguard and sustain the final bastion of unspoiled wilderness in Southern Africa.